thradams/cake/removing_phase_2.md

 Based on these cases, we can incorporate the following rules into the grammar:

 - Backslash + new-line can occur inside literal strings, line comments, and comments.
-- For preprocessor directives, line continuation is considered a blank token.
+- For preprocessor directives, line continuation is considered a token that is blank.
+- C++ 23 allow spaces after backslash and before newline.
+This token that is blank only in preprocessor directives can be defined  in the same way.

 ## Breaking Changes

 ```c